 Does Maryland offer a state Earned Income Tax Credit?

-If you qualify for the federal earned income tax credit and claim it on your federal return, you may be entitled to a Maryland earned income tax credit on the state return equal to 50 percent of the federal tax credit.
+If you qualify for the federal earned income tax credit also qualify for the Maryland earned income tax credit.
+The credit is equal to 50% of the federal tax credit.

 If you earn less than $57,000 per year, you can get free help preparing your Maryland income tax return through the CASH Campaign.

 Montgomery County Working Families Income Supplement

 Montgomery County will match a taxpayer's State Refundable EIC dollar for dollar.
 For example, if the State refunds $100 the County will add an additional $100.
 The refund is separate from the Maryland state tax refund and will arrive separately.
 See the Montgomery County website for more details.